xcore/sw_audio_effects/README.rst

 Support
 =======

 Issues may be submitted via the Issues tab in this github repo.
-Response to any issues submitted as at the discretion of the manitainer for this line.
+Response to any issues submitted are at the discretion of the manitainer for this line.

 Required software (dependencies)
 ================================